Different Types Of Hair Loss

 Telogen Effluvium occurs when sudden or severe stress causes an increase in the shedding of the hair.
 In Telogen effluvium a sudden or stressful event can cause the hair follicles to prematurely stop growing and enter into a resting phase.
 The hair will then stay in the resting phase for about 3 months after which time a large amount of hair will be shed.
 Often the person involved will have recovered from the event before the hair loss occurs.
 In most cases the hair loss is temporary and the hair soon recovers.
 However in some cases the hair loss continues until the underlying cause is fixed.

-can cause hair loss
+Prescribed Drugs that can cause hair loss

 Some drugs have been reported as causing hair loss in some individuals.
 While not everyone will experience hair loss some drugs are more likely to cause hair loss than others.